What is PM2.5 Particulate Matter?

-If we talk about Air Quality, India has reached an alarming state.
-Increased PM2.5 impacts air quality, environment, human health.
-World Health Organization’s recent report showed that 8.0 million deaths per year are seen due to bad air quality.
-This represents 6.7% of global disease burden which might be related to particulate matter.
-The exposure to ozone recorded 1.52 million premature deaths.
+If we talk about air quality, India has reached an alarming state.
+Increased PM2.5 impacts air quality, the environment, and human health.
+The World Health Organization’s recent report showed that 8.0 million deaths per year are seen due to bad air quality.
+This represents 6.7% of the global disease burden that might be related to particulate matter.
+Exposure to ozone recorded 1.52 million premature deaths.

-The combination of suspended solid particles and liquid droplets in air forms particulate matter.
+The combination of suspended solid particles and liquid droplets in the air forms particulate matter.
 It also contains dust and soot.
-PM2.5 is ultra-fine inhalable particle having 2.5 micrometers of diameter and it can penetrate deep down the lungs causing respiratory diseases and ailments.
-It also comprises of metals & heavy metals ions (Cadmium, Nickel, Potassium, Copper), organic, inorganic compounds, allergens and many microbial compounds and Polycylic Aromatic Hydrocarbons (PAHs).
+PM2.5 is an ultra-fine inhalable particle having a diameter of 2.5 micrometers, and it can penetrate deep into the lungs, causing respiratory diseases and ailments.
+It also comprises metals and heavy metal ions (Cadmium, Nickel, Potassium, Copper), organic and inorganic compounds, allergens, many microbial compounds, and Polycyclic Aromatic Hydrocarbons (PAHs).

-Increased air temperature during winter season and atmospheric inversions in Northern hemisphere increases PM2.5 concentration in air.
-During summer season, stationary air mass, forest fires and secondary aerosol formation increases PM2.5 concentration.
+Increased air temperature during the winter season and atmospheric inversions in the Northern hemisphere increase PM2.5 concentration in the air.
+During the summer season, stationary air mass, forest fires, and secondary aerosol formation increase PM2.5 concentration.

-In Northern India, several factors contribute in increasing particulate matter concentration.
-Physical, chemical and meteorological factors affect the concentration of pm in environment.
-Physical and chemical factor inclusive of particle size, number, density, concentration in atmosphere affects the mobility (movement) of particle.
-Other than this, meteorological factors like wind speed, wind direction, weather conditions such as rainfall affects the processes of transport and fate of pm in environment.
+In northern India, several factors contribute to increasing particulate matter concentration.
+Physical, chemical, and meteorological factors affect the concentration of pm in the environment.
+Physical and chemical factors, inclusive of particle size, number, density, and concentration in the atmosphere, affect the mobility (movement) of particles.
+Other than this, meteorological factors like wind speed, wind direction, and weather conditions such as rainfall affect the processes of transport and the fate of PM in the environment.

-In summers, residential energy contributes 62% to PM2.5 concentration and 70% in winters.
-Research Experiments have shown the concentration rises at night.
-India have reported 60 ug/m3 and 40 ug/m3 as 24 hour and annual PM2.5 concentration annually.
+In summers, residential energy contributes 62% to PM2.5 concentration and 70% to winters.
+Research experiments have shown that concentration rises at night.
+India has reported 60 ug/m3 and 40 ug/m3 as 24-hour and annual PM2.5 concentrations, respectively.

-Presence and emergence of PM2.5 in environment is still debatable.
+The presence and emergence of PM2.5 in the environment are still debatable.
 Sources are the origin from where this pollutant enters the environment.

 1. Natural Sources

-Several natural events such as Rain, runoffs affect the mobility of PM 2.5.
-Rain water washes away the pollutant and changes its fate in environment.
-Forest Fires, Volcanic eruptions, natural calamities such as earthquakes lead to increase in Particulate Matter concentration.
-It has reduced rate of atmospheric descent which increases its persistent time in environment.
+Several natural events, such as rain and runoff, affect the mobility of PM 2.5.
+Rainwater washes away the pollutant and changes its fate in the environment.
+Forest fires, volcanic eruptions, and natural calamities such as earthquakes lead to an increase in Particulate Matter concentration.
+It has a reduced rate of atmospheric descent, which increases its persistent time in the environment.

 2. Industries and treatment plants

-Processes of product production in Paper pulp industry, oil refineries, brick kilns, power plants and municipal waste treatment plants release PM 2.5 in environment.
+Processes of product production in the Paper pulp industry, oil refineries, brick kilns, power plants, and municipal waste treatment plants release PM 2.5 into the environment.

-Emissions from vehicles, coal combustion, burning of leaves & woods, agricultural activities, stubble burning, biomass burning and biofuel burning leads to increased particulate concentration.
-Gaseous emissions from power plants react in atmosphere and forms particulate matter.
+Emissions from vehicles, coal combustion, burning of leaves and woods, agricultural activities, stubble burning, biomass burning, and biofuel burning lead to increased particulate concentration.
+Gaseous emissions from power plants react in the atmosphere and form particulate matter.

 4. Household activities and personal habits

-PM 2.5 is also released from Tobacco smoking, candle burning, cooking activities like sauté, frying, irregular maintenance of kitchen chimney, kerosene heaters, gas stoves, fireplace operation etc. Other than this, construction activities increase the concentration of PM2.5.
+PM 2.5 is also released from tobacco smoking, candle burning, cooking activities like sautéing, frying, irregular maintenance of kitchen chimneys, kerosene heaters, gas stoves, fireplace operation, etc. Other than this, construction activities increase the concentration of PM2.5.

 IMPACTS OF PARTICULATE MATTER (PM2.5)

-Particulate Matter not only impacts human health but also environment.
-Environmental Impact of PM2.5 is seen as visibility reduction, acid rain, increased air pollution, material damage, ecosystem damage, reduced functioning of plants & trees, contaminated streams & oceans, decreased crop productivity and yield.
-Its dispersal is easy due to size and causes changed environmental fate.
+Particulate matter not only impacts human health but also the environment.
+The environmental impact of PM2.5 is seen as visibility reduction, acid rain, increased air pollution, material damage, ecosystem damage, reduced functioning of plants & trees, contaminated streams & oceans, and decreased crop productivity and yield.
+Its dispersal is easy due to size and causes it to change its environmental fate.

 1. Haze production

-The haze reduces the visibility and increases chances of road accidents.
-Particulate Matter leaves a stain affecting the materialistic environment such as buildings, statues, monuments etc.
+The haze reduces the visibility and increases the chances of road accidents.
+Particulate Matter leaves a stain affecting the materialistic environment such as buildings, statues, monuments, etc.

 2. Soil fertility

 Different chemical composition of particulate matter shows different effects.
-It also affects the soil fertility leading to reduction in crop yield and agricultural productivity.
+It also affects soil fertility leading to a reduction in crop yield and agricultural productivity.

 3. Nutrient cycle